saloniamatteo/Arch/README.md

 + 19.2) Select all packages by pressing [ENTER]

 ## 20) [Install a Desktop Environment](https://wiki.archlinux.org/index.php/Desktop_environment#List_of_desktop_environments)
+NOTE: Instead of using a Desktop Environment, you can directly install a Window Manager.
+I use [i3](https://wiki.archlinux.org/index.php/i3).
+If you would like to use i3, follow this guide I wrote [here](https://godzm4tt3o.js.org/dotfiles/).

-Please choose one of the following:
+Please choose one of the following Desktop Environments:

 - [Budgie](https://wiki.archlinux.org/index.php/Budgie): `sudo pacman -S gnome budgie-desktop`
 - Cinnamon ([please read](https://wiki.archlinux.org/index.php/Cinnamon#Installation)): `sudo pacman -S cinnamon lightdm`